cwarwicker/puddle/README.md

 If you're using an MVC system instead of a basic procedural system, you'll want to put that code wherever you are rendering the blog page.
 I'm sure you can work it out.
 And obviously, change whatever you want to in that.
 If you want to return the content instead of echoing it, use `getDisplay()` instead of `render()`.

+Essentially, just include the puddle vendor autoload, build the Config object with your configuration JSON and then work out which page it is and render it.

 The `Page::which()` method will determine which page we want to view, e.g. "Blog post 123", or "Most recent posts", or "All posts tagged with `my-tag`", etc...

 This is done based on the query string parameters found in the `$_GET` array.